How to Get Acrylic Paint off Windows

 Color saturation and depth

-Oil images often seem more vibrant and rich, the way the oil suspends the pigment and reflects the light.
+Oil images often seem more vibrant, the way the oil suspends the pigment and reflects the light.
 Acrylic can also be light, but it can dry a little darker and reduce the shiny glow that occurs naturally.
 Light can increase these color differences.
 To give the paint a thicker appearance, both mediums can be used with heavy body gels or pastes.

 3. Drying Time and Its Telltale Signs